Posted: Jul 01 1994 | Revised: Dec 27 2018

 - Merchandise Returns and the Retail Equation

-Two California laws limit the collection of personal information in stores when you pay by credit card or check.
-These laws were enacted to prevent fraud and limit the amount of personal information which can be collected by merchants.
+Two California laws limit the collection of personal information in retail stores when you pay using a credit card or check.
+These laws limit the amount of personal information that can be collected.

 - When a consumer pays with a credit card, the merchant cannot record any personal information other than what is on the front of the credit card.
 (California Civil Code § 1747.08) (Song-Beverly Credit Card Act of 1971)

 - When a consumer pays with a check, the merchant cannot record the credit card number.
 (California Civil Code § 1725)